(Update 17 April 2015: The application period for the 2016 intake will start in the 2nd half of 2015. )

 For any further questions regarding the PNST, please contact email@example.com.

-Q: I am expected to graduate sometimes in 2015.
+Q: I am expected to graduate sometime in 2016.
 Am I still eligible to apply for the PNST?

 A: We accept applications as long as the applicant is projected to have the degree by September 2016.
 However, the applicant will need to show proof of projected degree conferral date, and if selected will also have to show the diploma received before receiving the fellowship in October 2016.